 Spring is also a good time for holidays like Easter and Georgia’s Independence Day.
 It’s worth trying to plan your perfect itinerary around holidays like this to really get a feel for Georgian culture, enjoy good food and dive headfirst into celebrations.
-Be sure to check dates for Easter prior to departure though, as they use the Orthodox calendar in Georgia so the dates will differ to the Catholic holiday.
+Be sure to check dates for Easter prior to departure though, as they use the Orthodox calendar in Georgia so the dates will differ from the Catholic holiday.
 With so many impressive churches across Georgia, experiencing a special Easter service would allow for an interesting insight if you time it right.

 Summer - June to August

 While it can get uncomfortably hot in the capital in the summertime, the high mountainous regions and the coastal area by the Black Sea has slightly lower temperatures to lure you out of the city, especially in July and August.
 These months are best for hiking the highlands, when it’s the only time the Caucasus mountains aren’t covered in snow and temperatures are more suitable for trekking.
 Or you could take a nice relaxing trip to the beach, where you can dip your toes in the warm waters of the Black Sea.
 A lot of Georgians tend to travel from Tbilisi to these regions at this time to get away from the heat, which can reach up to a sweltering 40C in the city.

 But even if you decide to brave the heat and stay in the city, you’ll find open-air restaurants, festivals and concerts, or people just taking to public spaces to make the most of the good weather.
 Elsewhere across the country, you’ll find fascinating festivals such as Tushetoba in the Tusheti region, held at the beginning of August, where you can take in some archery and horse riding.